EraldyHq/kubee/resources/charts/cluster/README.md

 that adds support for:
 * a [cluster scoped values file](values.yaml)
 * a [cluster scoped library](templates/_helpers.tpl)
+* and the rendering of the [Ansible Inventory file](templates/ansible-inventory.yml)

 This chart is a dependency of all [Kubee charts](../../../docs/bin/kubee-helmet.md)